 - Innovation Theory

-Each has its set of biases (that I outline here), and while we’d like to eliminate all bias, such is the reality.
-Rather than trying to create a better ideation process, I recommend lowering the barriers at the top of the funnel, and instead investing in better idea validation processes (further down the funnel).
+Each has its set of biases (that I outline here), and while we’d like to eliminate all biases, such is the reality.
+Rather than trying to create a better ideation process, I recommend lowering the barriers at the top of the funnel and instead investing in better idea validation processes (further down the funnel).

 How do we know it’s a big enough idea?
-Answer: Start with what does big enough mean — minimum success criteria.
+Answer: Start with what big enough means — minimum success criteria.

 Taken together, they can be used to ballpark the viability of a business model at the outset of an idea.
-Setting some minimum success criteria is a constraint that helps teams align their ideas against business outcomes that matter to the org, which can then be translated to leading indicator metrics (like customer acquisition, activation, and retention).
+Setting some minimum success criteria is a constraint that helps teams align their ideas against business outcomes that matter to the organization.
+This can then translate to leading indicator metrics (customer acquisition, activation, and retention).

-This is a key step for establishing any kind of meaningful innovation metrics.
-Measuring the number of customer interviews, experiment velocity, business model canvas updates are all proxy metrics that can and will be gamed.
+This is a key step for establishing any meaningful innovation metrics.
+Measuring the number of customer interviews, experiment velocity, and business model canvas updates are all proxy metrics that can and will be gamed.
 Traction is the only metric that matters.

 Also, within the exploration phase, any early customer/problem validation (through customer interviews, for instance) goes a long way in making a stronger case for the idea.
 You’ll inevitably end up refining your models for the better.

-And, If the idea is promising, how much investment do we need to make for an idea?
+And, If the idea is promising, how much investment do we need to make?
 Answer: Every idea gets the same initial investment in time and people.

 The first stage of the validation process isn’t about building a solution or even building an MVP (minimum viable product).

 Rather, it should be about demonstrating traction for the idea by testing the core customer/problem (uvp), solution (demo), and revenue (pricing) assumptions using an offer (not an MVP).